dragonchain/dragonchain/docs/deployment/deploying.md

 In order to use Dragon Net, your chain must be properly exposed to the internet.
-By default, the opensource config values will configure the chain to be exposed as a nodeport service on port 30000.
+By default, the opensource config values will configure the chain to be exposed as a nodeport service on port 30000 (although this can be changed as desired).

 This means that the kubernetes cluster must be exposed to the internet on port 30000, and the `DRAGONCHAIN_ENDPOINT` value in the `opensource-config.yaml`